harvardinformatics/nextflow-workshop/run/02-nextflow-config/README.md

 ### Configuration

-This pipeline can be run with either `conda` or `singularity`.
-You must choose one of the following options: To change to `conda` mode, run using the `-profile conda` option.
-To change to singularity mode, run using the `-profile singularity` option.
+This pipeline can be run with either `conda`, `docker`, or `singularity`, with `singularity` as the default.
+To change to `conda` mode, run using the `-profile conda` option.
+To change to docker mode, run using the `-profile docker` option.

 You can enable or disable specific steps using parameters: